brianlwatson/ff_sqlite/README.md

 # ff_sqlite
-Updated ESPN FF scraper using sqlite (in development)
+Updated ESPN FF scraper using sqlite (not functional while ESPN fantasy football is out of season)

 **We will try to add the usage and a description on here of what each stat does